S3-working-group/s3-practical-guide/docs/all.md

 #### Principle 2 – Develop Strategy

-**_Develop a strategy to guide value creation, so that people share a common direction, and strategy is adapted as necessary to achieve the purpose._**
+**_Develop a strategy to guide value creation, so that everyone shares a common direction, and strategy is adapted as necessary to achieve the purpose._**

 Essential Patterns to help you achieve this: